 For the next year, Rössing will have a large exposure to the spot market.
 However, the potential shareholding sales transaction will facilitate the sale of its production into a vertically integrated off-taker in the Chinese nuclear market.
 With China being the only country aggressively expanding their nuclear fleet, this is seen as a positive development for the mine.

 Going forward, in addition to delivering on our production plan, we will continue our consolidation and cost-saving efforts in 2019 and beyond, along with focusing on maximising our resources.
 It is imperative that we must maintain a culture of cost discipline, but above else, we must prioritise safety and in all aspects of our business strive to create a safe and caring workplace.
 It is vital that we consistently engage our people, as good engagement leads to good safety performance.

 Therefore, in 2019, our health, safety and environmental improvement plan will focus largely on maintaining effective control of all health, safety, security and environmental critical risks.
 This improvement plan will take us closer to the goal of zero harm, even in challenging times.

-As in the past, our endeavour will be to work smarter and harder, always mindful of working safely, whilst staying committed to making a difference in Namibia.
+We cannot be complacent if we want to deliver and add real value to our stakeholders and neighbouring communities.
+Therefore, and as in the past, we endeavour to work smarter and harder, always mindful of working safely, whilst staying committed to making a difference in Namibia.